Kroeung is the generic term for a wide array of spice pastes in Cambodia. Many Cambodian dishes are cooked with kroeung as the base.

 - 2 shallots (finely chopped or 1 small finely chopped onion)

-- 1 oz galangal (peeled and finely chopped)
+- 1 oz galangal or ginger (peeled and finely chopped)

 - 1 oz turmeric (peeled and finely chopped)

 - 4 kaffir lime leaves (finely sliced with the hard center ribs removed)

 While prepping the herbs, make sure that they are cut into very small pieces or thin slices.
 This will enable them to be ground to a paste faster.

 The texture that you are looking for is a paste.
 So, grind the ingredients to a pulp until the mixture forms a thick paste.

 If you are using the pestle and mortar, start off with the toughest (most fibrous) ingredients like the lemongrass, the kaffir lime leaves, and the galangal.
 Grind them with a circular motion to release the juices and oils.

 When the first three ingredients have been sufficiently crushed, start adding the rest of the ingredients, one after the other, and grinding well after each addition.